PMdevelopltu/mathexercises/README.md

 Important!
 This program right now is available only in Lithuanian language.
 Sorry about that :( .

+Update 24/04/2021
+What's new:
+- added background for each level.
+- fixed bug in the level "Sunkus" division answer box won't change his color when answer is right.
+Know bugs:
+- The program crashes when subtraction results in a minus.
+User gets message, "Input string was not in a correct format."
+Press continue, this bug will be fixed in future.

 Update 23/04/2021

 What's new: